IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

     - Preserve strict numerical unity but collapse personal distinction — resulted from trying to avoid tritheism
   - Social/Logos strands
     - Preserve distinct persons but need accounts of sameness of God
-- Tertullian (Latin West): coins "trinitas" and presses for both unity (one substance) and distinction (three persons/hypostases).
+- Tertullian (Latin West): coins "trinitas" and presses for both unity (one substance) and distinction (three persons).

----

-## 4th Century Overview

-- 4th c.: Arian controversy (Arius: Son creature/derived) forces precise language about essence and personhood.
-- Council of Nicaea (325): first ecumenical response — key terms (homoousios) adopted to protect Son's full divinity.
-- Post‑Nicene/Cappadocians: refine hypostasis/ousia distinction (1 ousia, 3 hypostases) and defend Spirit's full deity.
-- Council of Constantinople (381): further clarifies and ratifies the fuller Creedal formula.

----

-## Modalism (What/Why Rejected)

-- Modalism: Father, Son, Spirit = one person manifesting in different “modes” or roles (avoids plural gods but erases interpersonal relations).
-- Why problem: Scripture records I–Thou relations (prayer, obedience, sending).
-Modalism cannot account for genuine dialogue (e.g., Father speaking to Son).
-- Early refutation: Tertullian and others deploy plural pronouns and dialogical prooftexts to argue for personal distinctness.

 ---